 Invest In An Overshirt

-Arguably one of the most important pieces of armour in any transitional season arsenal, a quality overshirt strikes the perfect balance between shirt and jacket.
-A shacket, if you will.
+Arguably one of the most important pieces of armour in any transitional arsenal, a quality overshirt strikes the perfect balance between shirt and jacket.

 On warmer days, when a coat would be overkill, a well-cut example can be layered over a T-shirt for additional protection against the elements.
-When the mercury begins to drop, however, it works slotted underneath a coat as an insulating mid-layer.
+When the mercury begins to drop, however, it works slotted underneath something heavier as an insulating mid-layer.

-It’s like a sartorial Swiss Army knife with versatility and adaptability at its core.
-This season’s best styles come in earthy hues or buffalo checks, constructed from wool, flannel or heavyweight cotton.
+In short, the overshirt is a sartorial Swiss Army knife with versatility and adaptability at its core.
+The best styles come in earthy hues or buffalo checks, constructed from wool, flannel or heavyweight cotton.

 Swap Bold Brights For Richer, Deeper Hues

-There are very few hard and fast rules to follow when it comes to colour during the cooler months (especially when you consider that near-neon yellow was all over this season’s runways).
+There are very few hard and fast rules to follow when it comes to colour during the colder months, other than that you should make a determined effort to wear some.

 However, if you want your wardrobe to look and feel seasonally-appropriate, then eschewing bright and bold hues in favour of richer, earthier tones is both safe and stylish.